 The female builds the nest, taking up to 4 days to form an open cup nearly 4 inches across and 2.5 inches high.
 She first lays down a foundation of dead leaves, stems, and other coarse plant material, then weaves an outer layer that can be made up of leaves, coarse grass, fine twigs, bark, wood, moss, and sheep wool.
 She lines the nest cup with finer grasses, and animal hair from small mammals and sometimes elk or horses.

-- Gilbert, W. M, M. K. Sogge and C. Van Riper III.
+Gilbert, William M., Mark K. Sogge and C. Van Riper III.
 2010.
-Orange-crowned Warbler (Oreothlypis celata).
-In The Birds of North America Online, No. 101 (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Orange-crowned Warbler (Oreothlypis celata), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.